Timadey/simple_shell/run/README.md

 # Run
-To start the shell, run the command `./shell` on your terminal.
+To start the shell, `cd` to this directory and run the command `./shell` on your terminal.